 1 Bar Spoon = 1/6oz or 4.93ml

-Bar spoons across the world can differ in size, although standards are drifting toward 5ml.
+FYI: Bar spoons across the world can differ in size, although standards are drifting toward 5ml.

 Your place of work can give you guidance on the legal requirements of alcohol service, measurements and pouring in your country.
 For example, some countries might require the use of official, government sanctioned jiggers, and require that either the metric or imperial system is used.

 Such a skill takes time and practice, but once you’ve learnt it it will become second nature.
-There’re a couple of different counting methods which people use however the method is the same, and time is the biggest element of it.
-Here are the European Bartending School we teach free pouring in our International Bartender Course, which you can find right here!
+There’re a couple of different counting methods which people use, however the method is the same, and time is the biggest element of it.
+Here at the European Bartender School we teach free pouring on our bartending course.

-For example, in the USA anyone can free pour in their bar, however in Australia free pouring is not even an option for bars and bartenders, and in the United Kingdom bartenders must be trained and record and demonstrate their proficiency when free pouring drinks.
+For example, in the USA anyone can free pour in their bar, however in Australia free pouring is not even an option for bars and bartenders.
+And in the United Kingdom bartenders must be trained and record and demonstrate their proficiency when free pouring drinks.